Is a Basset Hound the Right Dog for You?

 While the Bloodhound has been

-proven to be the king of tracking and scent detection dogs (with 300 million scent receptors) their cousin, the Basset Hound is a close second (220 million scent receptors) followed by the Beagle with slightly less than 220 million receptors.
+proven to be the king of tracking and scent detection dogs (with 300 million smell receptors) their cousin, the Basset Hound is a close second (220 million scent receptors) followed by the Beagle with slightly less than 220 million receptors.
+All three of these wonderful scent hounds excel in any type of scent work.

 Growing Up Basset Hound